-In limited circumstances, NASDAQ permits one director who does not meet its independence rules to serve on the compensation committee without disgualifying the compensation committee from considering the compensation matters that ordinarily would be entrusted to it had it been fully independent.
-Specifically, if a compensation committee is comprised of at least three members, one non-independent director (who is not a current officer or employee or a family member of an officer or employee) may be appointed to the compensation committee if the board of directors, under exceptional and limited circumstances, determines that such individual's membership on the compensation committee is required by the best interests of the company and its shareholders.
-If the board of directors takes this approach, it must disclose either on or through the company's website or in the proxy statement for the next annual meeting subsequent to such determination (or, if the company does not file a proxy, in its annual report on Form 10-K or Form 20-F) the nature of the relationship and the reasons for the determination.
-A member appointed under this exception may serve a maximum of two years.
+In "exceptional and limited circumstances," NASDAQ permits one director who does not meet its independence rules to serve on the compensation committee without disqualifying the compensation committee from considering the compensation matters that ordinarily would be entrusted to it had it been fully independent.
+Specifically, if a compensation committee is comprised of at least three members, one nonindependent director (who is not a current officer or employee or a family member of an officer or employee) may be appointed to the compensation committee if the board of directors, under exceptional and limited circumstances, determines that such individual's membership on the compensation committee is required by the best interests of the company Additionally, a compensation committee or a and its shareholders. company's independent directors must approve equity compensation arrangements that are exempted from the Nasdaq shareholder approval requirement as a prerequisite to taking advantage of such exemption.
+If the board of directors takes this approach, it must disclose either on or through the company's website or in the proxy statement for the next annual meeting subsequent to such determination (or, if the company does not file a proxy, in its annual report on Form 10-K or Form 20-F) the nature of the relationship and the reasons for the determination. Α member appointed under this exception may serve a maximum of two years.
 The NYSE does not provide a similar exemption.